SuperOfficeDocs/superoffice-docs/docs/en/sale/learn/screen/sales-guide-admin.md

 # Sales guide (Settings and maintenance)

 In the **Sales guide** tab in the **Workflow** screen in Settings and maintenance, you can design sales guides to guide sales staff through the sales process.
 A sales guide consists of stages containing follow-ups and documents to guide the sales person through the sale.
-Each sales guide is linked to a sale type, and the sales guide is enabled in the Sale screen in SuperOffice CRM when the user creates a new sale or changes the sale type of an existing sale, and selects a sale type that has a sales guide linked to it.
+Each sales guide is linked to a sale type, and the sales guide is enabled in the Sale when the user creates a new sale or changes the sale type of an existing sale, and selects a sale type that has a sales guide linked to it.

 ## Example